 NOTICE OF RECEIPT OF BALLOT TITLE

-Notice is hereby given that a ballot title for a City-referred measure has been filed with the Elections Office of the City of Portland on June 30, 2016.
-The measure is intended for the November 8, 2016 General Election.
+Notice is hereby given that a ballot title for a measure referred by the Portland City Council to qualified voters at the May 19, 2020 Municipal Election has been filed with the Elections Office of the City of Portland on February 7, 2020.

-An elector may file a petition for review of this ballot title in the Multnomah County Circuit Court no later than 5:00 P.M. on Tuesday, July 12, 2016.
+An elector may file a petition for review of this ballot title in the Multnomah County Circuit Court no later than 5:00 P.M., February 19, 2020.

 The ballot title is as follows: